 Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
-The practice was above CCG and national averages for its satisfaction scores on consultations with GPs and nurses in most areas.
+The practice was comparable to CCG and national averages for its satisfaction scores on consultations with GPs and nurses in most areas.
 For example:

-- 91% said the GP gave them enough time (CCG average 88%, national average 87%). - 100% said they had confidence and trust in the last GP they saw (CCG average 96%, national average 95%). - 85% said the last nurse they spoke to was good at treating them with care and concern (CCG average 91%, national average 90%). - 100% said they found the receptionists at the practice helpful (CCG average 85%, national average 86%). - 94% said the GP was good at listening to them compared to the CCG average of 90% and national average of 89%.
+- 87% said the GP gave them enough time (CCG average 88%, national average 87%). - 98% said they had confidence and trust in the last GP they saw (CCG average 96%, national average 95%). - 91% said the last nurse they spoke to was good at treating them with care and concern (CCG average 91%, national average 90%). - 88% said they found the receptionists at the practice helpful (CCG average 85%, national average 86%).